raseels-repos/golang-saas-starter-kit/cmd/web-api/README.md

 ### Docker

-To build using the docker file, need to be in the project root directory. `Dockerfile` references go.mod in root directory.
+To build using the docker file you need to be in the project root directory.
+The `Dockerfile` assumes the working context is the root directory since it references Go Module files to build the image.

 ```bash